lilab-bcb/cumulus/docs/scCloud.rst

 Run subcluster analysis
 -----------------------

-Once we have **scrtools** outputs, we could further analyze a subset of cells by running **scrtools_subcluster**.
-To run **scrtools_subcluster**, follow the following steps:
+Once we have **scCloud** outputs, we could further analyze a subset of cells by running **scCloud_subcluster**.
+To run **scCloud_subcluster**, follow the following steps:

 #.
-Import **scrtools_subcluster** method.
+Import **scCloud_subcluster** method.

 	In FireCloud, select the "Method Configurations" tab then click "Import Configuration".
 Click "Import From Method Repository".
-Type **scrtools_subcluster**.
+Type **scCloud/scCloud_subcluster**.

 #.
 Uncheck "Configure inputs/outputs using the Workspace Data Model".

-scrtools_subcluster steps:
+scCloud_subcluster steps:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-*scrtools_subcluster* processes the subset of single cells in the following steps:
+*scCloud_subcluster* processes the subset of single cells in the following steps:

 #. **subcluster**.
-In this step, **scrtools_subcluster** first select the subset of cells from **scrtools** outputs according to user-provided criteria.
+In this step, **scCloud_subcluster** first select the subset of cells from **scCloud** outputs according to user-provided criteria.
 It then performs batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. tSNE/FLE).

 #. **de_analysis**.
 This step is optional.
-In this step, **scrtools_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
-The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scrtools_subcluster** could also calculate the area under ROC curve values for putative markers.
-If the samples are human or mouse immune cells, **scrtools_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.
+In this step, **scCloud_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
+The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud_subcluster** could also calculate the area under ROC curve values for putative markers.
+If the samples are human or mouse immune cells, **scCloud_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
-In this step, **scrtools_subcluster** could generate 3 types of figures based on the **subcluster** step results.
+In this step, **scCloud_subcluster** could generate 3 types of figures based on the **subcluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne** plot shows the same tSNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Lastly, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.

-scrtools_subcluster's inputs
+scCloud_subcluster's inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since **scrtools_subcluster** shares many inputs/outputs with **scrtools**, we will only cover inputs/outputs that are specific to **scrtools_subcluster**.
+Since **scCloud_subcluster** shares many inputs/outputs with **scCloud**, we will only cover inputs/outputs that are specific to **scCloud_subcluster**.

 Note that we will make the required inputs/outputs bold and all other inputs/outputs are optional.